 SIP Calculator — How Systematic Investment Plan Returns Are Calculated

-Understand how SIP returns are calculated using compound interest.
-Includes formula, worked examples, and comparison table for different investment amounts and durations.
+Learn how SIP returns are calculated using compound interest formula.
+Includes worked examples, year-wise growth table, and SIP vs lump sum comparison.

 Introduction